Section 1031 Exchange for Real Estate Investors – The Basics of Replacement Property

 Tax deferral means that the taxes are not due now.
 Rather, the taxes are on hold until a later date, perhaps years in the future.
 The deferred taxes on the sale of the property will eventually become due one day when the replacement like-kind property is sold without another 1031 exchange.

-Check out our article here for more details on the mechanics of 1031 exchanges.
+Check out our article here which includes the mechanics of 1031 exchanges.

 Qualified 1031 Intermediary in Real Estate